Jay and Silent Bob Reboot

 Jay and Silent Bob Reboot is a 2019 American satirical buddy stoner comedy film written, directed, edited by, and starring Kevin Smith.
-Referring to his 2001 comedy Jay and Silent Bob Strike Back, Smith has described the film as a remake/reboot.
-It is the eighth film in the View Askewniverse.
+A sequel to Jay and Silent Bob Strike Back, it is the eighth film in the View Askewniverse.
 The film also stars Jason Mewes, and features cameos from Brian O'Halloran, Jason Lee, Justin Long, Shannon Elizabeth, Rosario Dawson, Val Kilmer, Melissa Benoist, Craig Robinson, Tommy Chong, Chris Hemsworth, Matt Damon, and Ben Affleck.

-It was theatrically released with sessions around North America on October 15 and 17, 2019, and had the second highest per-screen average of 2019 (behind Parasite), thanks to its ongoing travelling roadshow.
+It was theatrically released with sessions around North America on October 15 and 17, 2019.
+The movie also had the second highest per-screen average of 2019 (behind Parasite), thanks to its ongoing traveling roadshow.
 Jay and Silent Bob Reboot is the first movie to have per-screen averages over $60,000 four different times in its domestic run.

 Plot

-Jay and Silent Bob (Jason Mewes and Kevin Smith) lose a court case to Saban Films, who are making a new Bluntman and Chronic film, Bluntman V Chronic.
+Jay and Silent Bob lose a court case to Saban Films, who are making a new Bluntman and Chronic film, Bluntman V Chronic.
 They also unknowingly gave up naming rights, and can no longer call themselves "Jay and Silent Bob".

-Jay and Bob visit Brodie Bruce (Jason Lee), who tells them about the Bluntman and Chronic reboot, directed by Kevin Smith.
-Largely completed, but a major scene is to be shot at the annual fan convention "Chronic-Con" in Hollywood.
+Jay and Bob visit Brodie Bruce, who tells them about the Bluntman and Chronic reboot, directed by Kevin Smith.
+The film is largely completed, but a major scene is to be shot at the annual fan convention "Chronic-Con" in Hollywood.
 They have three days to get to Los Angeles to stop film completion and win back their identities, and so once again, they depart for California.

-In an intermission, the fallen angel Loki (Matt Damon) then breaks the fourth wall to reveal that he was resurrected by God (Alanis Morissette) following Dogma, before revealing that in the time since, he was both the actor Matt Damon and the spy Jason Bourne in the twenty years since.
-Returning to the main plot, Jay and Bob first arrive in Chicago, where Jay sees his ex Justice (Shannon Elizabeth) is a local weathergirl.
-Jay and Bob visit Justice, who tells Jay he left her heartbroken by never visiting her in jail, which Jay attributes to the prison's lack of conjugal visits.
-She has since married Reggie (Rosario Dawson) and given birth to their love child, Millennium "Milly" Faulken (Harley Quinn Smith).
-Introducing Jay to their daughter and her best friend Sopapilla (Treshelle Edmond), but urges him to never tell her who he is.
+In an intermission, the fallen angel Loki then breaks the fourth wall to reveal that he was resurrected by God following Dogma, before revealing that in the twenty years since, he was both the actor Matt Damon and the spy Jason Bourne.
+Returning to the main plot, Jay and Bob first arrive in Chicago, where Jay sees his ex, Justice, is a local weathergirl.
+Jay and Bob visit Justice, who tells Jay he left her heartbroken by never visiting her in jail, revealing that she has married a woman named "Reggie" Faulken and given birth to Jay's love child, whom she named Millennium "Milly" Faulken.
+She introduces Jay to their daughter, after eliciting a promise that Jay will never tell her who he is.

-Justice leaves for vacation, and Milly forces Jay to take her and Sopapilla to Hollywood with them.
-Drugging Jay and Bob with a strong edible, they wake up on a highway in New Orleans, where they meet Milly's two other friends, Jihad (Aparna Brielle) and Shan Yu (Alice Wen).
-Saying they want to go to Chronic-Con as Shan Yu is a huge fan of the first film and it is her dream to attend.
+Justice and Reggie leave for vacation, and Milly forces Jay to take her and her best friend Sopapilla, who is deaf, to Hollywood with them.
+Drugging Jay and Bob with a strong edible, they wake up on a highway in New Orleans, where they meet Milly's two other friends, Jihad and Shan Yu, on a mission to go to Chronic-Con, as Shan Yu is a huge fan of the original Bluntman and Chronic film and it is her dream to attend.
 Stealing a van, they drive to California.
 Milly blames her bad behavior on never knowing her dad.